Healthier contracts – getting your business into better shape

-In many cases, terms and conditions are used to set the terms by which businesses contract.
+In many cases, terms and conditions are used to set the terms by which a business contracts.
 To ensure your terms are utilised, you would need to win what is known amongst lawyers as “the battle of the forms” the general rule is that the last terms served on a party when a contract is brought into existence are the ones that will be used.

 In many cases, business is conducted verbally and concluded in a method not unlike a handshake, whilst this is convenient for many (less red-tape, less hassle) it can cause difficulties in the longer term, whilst a written contract sets out its terms that can be referred to by its parties and lawyers, a verbal contract is more complicated to establish.